 Typically, when you copy a link to a YouTube video, it starts from the beginning.
 If you want to show someone just a bit of a video or skip a lengthy intro, you can append a time stamp to the URL to start it at that time.

 You can do this in a couple of ways.
-By manually adding &t=YmXXs to the end of a video URL, you’ll set it to start that many minutes/seconds into the video.
+By manually adding &t=YmXXs to the end of a video URL, you’ll set it to start Y minutes and XX seconds into the video.
 You can omit minutes, or use only seconds, such as 90s for a minute and a half.
-So, this video:
+So this video:

 Can be shared 90 seconds in using this URL: